Axonius - Run Linux SSH Scan

 General Settings

-• Action name (required) - The name of the Main action.
-A default value is added by Axonius.
-You can change the name according to your needs.
+• Action name - The name of this Enforcement Action.
+The system sets a default name.
+You can change the name.

 • Configure Dynamic Values - Toggle on to enter a Dynamic Value statement.
 See Creating Enforcement Action Dynamic Value Statements to learn more about Dynamic Value statement syntax.